 This course introduces a holistic approach to an exploration of normal patterns of development from infancy to old age.
 Social and familial conditions affecting growth at different stages in the life-cycle will be studied, together with related problems of adaptation and adjustment.
+Assessment: 100% coursework.

 SOWK1011.
-Introduction to social entreperneurship and social innovation (6 credits)
+Introduction to social entrepreneurship and social innovation (6 credits)